axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/datepicker/README.md

 Boolean `embedded`, when true, _suppresses_ any extraneous space around the date UI proper, in particular the vertical space normally reserved below the component for displaying error messages.

+While no error message will be shown, internal validation continues to be performed.
+As a result, UI state still changes to red border, and the `error` attribute still is being set upon validation failure.

 ## Callback Properties

 ### onChange